Freedom-Club-Sec/Coldwire-python/COLDWIRE_PROTOCOL.md

 #### Server implementation
 Refers to a server implementation of the `Coldwire protocol`.

+#### General Acknowledgements:
+When new data for a user is insert, implementations must append a random id (`32 bytes`), and when user longpolls for data, implementations must check to see if there exists ack paramaters ids, and remove all data starting with the supplied ids.

 ### 2. HTTP Requests
 #### 2.1.
 Client Headers